aergoio/guide/source/using-testnet/syncing.rst

 .. code-block:: shell

-    docker run -v $(pwd)/data:/aergo/data -p 7846:7846 aergo/node
+    docker run -v $(pwd)/data:/aergo/data -p 7845:7845 -p 7846:7846 aergo/node

-If you want to connect to the RPC API, you also need to specify :code:`-p 7845:7845` to map the Docker container's internal port to the host machine.
+The :code:`-p` argument map ports from the aergo server inside the container to your host machine.
+7846 is for the peer to peer protocol.
+7845 is for the RPC API; you can remove this port binding to disallow access to the API.

 .. note::
    If your machine is behind a NAT (such as a router), you need to setup manual forwarding of the port 7846 to allow other peers to sync with your node.